Knowledge and Information Fusion and Multi-Agent Dynamic Planning in Complex Systems

-In large scale, distributed data-driven and knowledge-driven intelligent systems, modelling and managing heterogeneous information from multiple sources and making use of experts/domain knowledge to assist decision making faces many challenges.
+In large scale, distributed data-driven and knowledge-driven intelligent systems, modelling and managing heterogeneous information from multiple sources and making use of expert/domain knowledge to assist decision making faces many challenges.
 These challenges include:

 - Modelling: how to determine and select adequate theories/ formalisms to represent a variety of data, information, and knowledge; reasoning with such data/information and knowledge;